libscran/qdtsne/README.md

 The general idea is that neighboring observations are placed next to each other, thus preserving the local structure of the dataset from its original high-dimensional form.
 The non-linear nature of the algorithm gives it the flexibility to accommodate complicated structure that is not possible in linear techniques like PCA.

-The code here is derived from the C++ code in the [**Rtsne** R package](https://github.com/jkrijthe/Rtsne/), updated for more modern C++.
+The code here is derived from the C++ code in the [**Rtsne** R package](https://github.com/jkrijthe/Rtsne/), itself taken from the 2014 paper.
-The only modification is that we have introduced an extra `max_depth` parameter that bounds the depth of the quad trees used for the Barnes-Hut force calculations.
-All nodes at the maximum depth are designated as leaf nodes; if multiple observations are present, they are aggregated into the center of mass for that node.
-This provides an upper bound on the runtime of the force calculation for each observation, improving performance for large datasets at the cost of some approximation.
+It has been updated to use more modern C++, along with some additional options to sacrifice accuracy for speed - see below for details.

 ## Quick start